Advocates condemn psych techniques used to keep kids online

 “We strive to learn and understand our users’ needs, behaviors, and emotions to yield insights that inform product strategy and guide the design of the experiences we create,” says one Google job posting online this week.

 Facebook and Google didn’t return requests for comment Tuesday on whether they use psychological persuasion techniques to build digital products for children.
-Microsoft, Apple and Amazon declined to comment.
+Apple said Wednesday that it doesn’t.
+Microsoft and Amazon declined to comment.

 This year, those companies have promoted better digital well-being amid rising concerns about kids’ digital distractions.